PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Tutorials/Making a game (Scratch)/english.md

 To "run" the code click the green flag.
 You should see the cat say "hello!"...

 Wait why didn't the cat say hello!?...
-The problem is that we didn't tell the computer "when" the "say" block should run.
+The problem is that we didn't tell the computer *when* the `say` block should run.

 Should it always say hello?
 Should it say hello when we click the green flag?